 Who Is Most at Risk for a Heart Attack?

 Whereas cardiac arrest can sometimes impact otherwise healthy people, heart attacks are almost always the result of lifestyle factors.
-There are exceptions, such as if the sufferer has a genetic condition like hyperlipidemia or congenital heart disease.
-In most cases, though, the risks are connected to lifestyle.
+There are exceptions, like a genetic condition such as hyperlipidemia or congenital heart disease.
+However, the risks are connected to lifestyle in most cases.

-Even when accounting for the risk factors, certain people are statistically more likely than others to have a heart attack.
-Men, for example, are more prone than women, possibly because estrogen plays a role in preventing heart disease.
+Certain people are statistically more likely than others to have a heart attack.
+Men, for example, are more prone than women, possibly because estrogen plays a role in prevention.
 However, women with diabetes are more prone to heart disease than men with diabetes.
-African Americans are also at an elevated risk.
+African Americans have an elevated risk of heart disease compared to people of other races.

 How to Prevent a Heart Attack

 Though heart attacks are more common than cardiac arrest, they’re also easier to prevent with certain lifestyle changes.
 A heart-healthy diet is the best place to start.
-Mediterranean diets and vegan diets are known for being especially heart-healthy, but the key is to minimize saturated and trans fats, emphasize vegetables and fruits, and keep sodium at a minimum.
+The Mediterranean and vegan diets are known for being especially heart-healthy.
+The key is to minimize saturated and trans fats, lower your sodium intake, and emphasize vegetables and fruits as much as your personal dietary restrictions (such as restrictions on fruit intake) allow.

 The American Heart Association recommends no more than 2,300 milligrams of sodium a day, with a preferred cap of 1,500 milligrams.
 Saturated fat should be limited to no more than 5-6% of daily calories consumed.
-In terms of sugar intake, the AHA recommends no more than 150 calories’ worth of sugar per day for men, and no more than 100 calories per day for women.
+In terms of sugar intake, the AHA recommends no more than 150 calories’ worth of sugar per day for men, and no more than 100 calories’ worth of sugar per day for women.

-In addition, every adult should strive for at least 30 minutes of activity every day and avoid harmful habits like smoking and excess alcohol consumption.
-If you have a condition that exacerbates your heart attack risk, such as diabetes, take steps to keep it under control.
-Finally, remember that stress can be a trigger for heart attacks.
-This is an often-overlooked risk factor, but it’s very important to keep stress levels under control.
+In addition, every adult should strive for at least 30 minutes of activity every day and avoid harmful habits like smoking and excessive alcohol consumption.
+If you have a condition that increases your heart attack risk, such as diabetes, take steps to keep it under control.
+Finally, remember that stress can be a huge trigger for heart attacks.
+This risk factor is often overlooked, but it’s very important to keep stress levels under control.
 Finally, try to get at least 7 to 8 hours of sleep per night.

 Your doctor can be your biggest ally for heart attack prevention.
 Make sure to have your blood pressure, cholesterol, and triglyceride levels checked at least once a year.
-These are among the biggest risk factors for heart disease, and your doctor can provide medications or guide any lifestyle changes if needed.
+These are among the biggest risk factors for heart disease.
+Your doctor can also provide medications and recommend any lifestyle changes that are needed.
 Finally, strive to maintain a healthy weight.
 You can use a BMI calculator to estimate your ideal weight range.

 What to Do in the Event of a Heart Attack